Six benefits of CBD for Athletes

 Is it legal to use CBD in high-performance competitions?

 Surely you know that, despite its benefits, CBD remains illegal in many countries of the world to be part of cannabis.
 Something similar happens in sport, as not all disciplines already consent to the use of CBD by their athletes.
 However, they achieved the most significant step already.
-Since 2018, the World Anti-Doping Agency excludes CBD from its list of prohibited substances.
+Since 2018, the World Anti-Doping Agency has excluded CBD from its list of prohibited substances.

 Despite this, each sports discipline has its specific rules, which vary between countries and regions.
 In any case, the consumption of CBD among athletes is making its way.
 And its legalization at a general level is unstoppable.